STAY IN A DESERT TENT CAMP IN INCREDIBLE OMAN

 The wind started to pick up, so we decided it was best to eat inside.
 Out of the dark they appeared, bringing trays of steaming food, setting up the table in the flickering light of the tent.

-Last visited November 2017.
+Last visited November 2017 —

-I used Louise Brooks at Scott Dunn Travel to book my entire trip and she was amazing.
+I used Scott Dunn Travel to book my entire trip and they were amazing.
 They have a fantastic website that has tons of pictures and details and different itineraries for what you’re in the mood for.
 I wasted a year and a half trying to book through another well-known British travel company and they kept giving the run-around, or forcing me into a fixed two-two-two trip — which would have been a total waste.
 I swear, I spent half an hour on the phone with Louise Brooks and just got exactly what I wanted, full detailed two week itinerary in half a day.
 Easiest vacation I ever planned, a full two week trip planned in half a day, bought and then I left the following week!
 (DM me if you want my agent’s contacts).

 Here is Conde Nast Traveller’s Oman Travel page.
 I think the UK version has a lot more destinations and detail in it than the US version… which just repeats the same 12 travel places every year.
 And an even better Oman Overview that has tons of stuff I’ve never seen before.
 Gotta go back!